Housebuilder Partnerships

 • Projects with a capability to commence construction in the near term, or those that have commenced and either fully or partially paused;

-• Higher density typologies including apartments and duplex houses, at a scale preferably greater than 75 units 2 ;
+• Higher density typologies including apartments, at a scale greater than 100 apartments2;

 • Housebuilders with strong balance sheets and a track record of development delivery;